liveahero-wiki/liveahero-wiki.github.io/_charas/crowne.md

 {% include sidekick-infobox.html stockId=10051 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="crowne"
+h_gachaResult = "I'm Crowne a Mechanic.<br>You will be my operator?<br>Well, this must be some sort of fate.<br>I'm counting on you." s_gachaResult = "My name's Crowne,<br>I'm just your everyday mechanic.<br>You want me to work on your spaceship's maintenance?<br>or…hm? sidekick?<br>Asking me for that, you're quite peculiar." salesStart = "Heave-ho, I'm going." salesEnd = "Well, it's done." battleStart = "You've got some nerve picking a fight with us.<br>Oo, I'm going to dismantle every single one of you!" action = "I'm here!" attack = "Heave-ho" skill = "Step it up a bit." special = "This is how a technician win.<br>Restructure!
+Analyze and Scrap!" smallDamage = "You're good." bigDamage = "Uuu." win = "What, done already?<br>Geez, what a bunch of wimps.<br>Would you like me to modify that weapon?" lose = "Sorry, I made a mistake.<br>Me of all people, to be this careless." assist = "Fight freely!" assisted = "Thank you."
 APPRECIATION = "Why're you so tired?<br>You're trying to do everything by yourself<br>Y'know, you can always rely on me."
 DAILY = "Yo, how are you feeling?<br>The ship's in perfect condition so we can fly off whenever you want.<br>Let's finish work quickly and go for a drink."
 HERO = "The mecha's origin being a star is quite exciting, isn't it?<br>Isn't his entire body a machine?<br>Won't you let me dismantle him a little?"